-But, it is a mobile marketing myth which gives you a big fancy picture about the marketing channel.
+But, it is one of the serious mobile marketing myths which gives you a big fancy picture about the marketing channel.

 Mobile marketing deals with the utilization of technology, which include tools like mobile-friendly apps, websites, blogs, SMS, Emails, social media platforms, etc. to reach the customers.

 But, it does not mean that you must be a technical expert to channelize your marketing strategies through mobile marketing.

 There are several segments of the market like app builders, rich media designers, ad agencies, bulk E-mail and SMS service providers, CRM tool providers, etc. whom you can employ according to your strategy.